An Overview of the Profession of Patient Advocacy

 • Are patient advocates licensed or certified in some way?

-In the absence of a certification, many advocates subscribe to the Health Advocate’s Code of Conduct and Professional Standards.
+One of the most important aspects of patient advocacy is its adherence to its code of ethics.
+Many subscribe to the Health Advocate’s Code of Conduct and Professional Standards.

 • How are patient advocates regarded by doctors, nurses and other providers?